-Completed RTA (including the proposed dwelling lease) must be submitted back to the CCHA via DocuSign.
+Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, inperson, by mail, or by email.

-The family may not submit, and the CCHA will not process, more than one (1) RTA at a time.
+The family may not submit, and the CCHA will not process, more than one RTA at a time.

 When the family submits the RTA the CCHA will review the RTA for completeness.